 apart from being completely in love with my midget friends (i.e. kids i work with), might do some form of child advocacy and counselling/psychology at some point.

-2. Greater perspective and patient collaboration expressing joyful love.
+2. Greater perspective and patient collaboration expressing joyful love, grit and gratitude.

 Sometimes I want to make puns but it just isn't happening.
 So I say it as if I made a pun anyway, and the awkwardness works if I really wanted to laugh.
 I usually only make these jokes around Jake, though, because he understands.
 (This trait got SO much... "more pronounced" after joking around with 4 year olds.
 Nothing makes sense.
 But we are happy and no one gets hurt so what the hey.
 The meaning of life!)